Toshiba Laptop

 Disconnect the battery connector from the motherboard.
 You can remove the battery.

-The laptop comes with a 4160mah Li-ion battery, Toshiba P/N: PA5157U-1BRS.
+The laptop comes with a 4160mAh Li-ion battery, Toshiba P/N: PA5157U-1BRS.

-Remove two screws securing the hard drive.
+Remove the two screws securing the hard drive.

-Toshiba Satellite M40t-A features a HOST 500GB 5400RPM hard drive.
+The Toshiba Satellite M40t-A comes with a 500GB 5400 RPM hard drive.

-The M40t-A laptop comes with a Micron 4GB DDR3L-1600MHz memory.
+The M40t-A laptop comes with a Micron 4GB DDR3L-1600MHz memory module.

 Toshiba P/N: P000569660.

-Remove one screw securing the wireless card.
+Remove the screw securing the wireless card.

 Remove the wireless card.

-Remove two screws securing the cooling fan.
+Remove the two screws securing the cooling fan.

 Disconnect the fan cable from the motherboard.
 You can remove the cooling fan.

-Toshiba Satellite M40t-A cooling fan, OEM by ADDA
+Close-up of the Toshiba Satellite M40t-A cooling fan, OEM by ADDA

-Remove three screws securing the heat sink.
+Remove the three screws securing the heat sink.

 Remove the heat sink.